 Don’t count out lake access homes.
 If you prefer relaxation and quiet over the steady hum of boats on nearby water, you may want to consider a property with close access to a beach or public boat slip.
 Most lakes have access via community docks, beaches and boat drops so you can get on the water when the time is right.
 The other upside to lake access homes?
 They are usually less expensive than homes located directly on the water, and they typically have lower taxes.

 Do research the boat you want.
-If you live to waterski, fish or canoe, you're likely itching to purchase the boat of your dreams.
+If you live to waterski or fish, you're likely itching to purchase the boat of your dreams.
 It's a great idea to begin researching the type of boat you'll want — in fact, it may help you steer your decision toward a specific lake or region.

 Don’t buy it yet.
 However, lakes have different boat and motor size limitations, so it's critical that you don't buy a vessel that ends up restricting your lake options too much.
 If you have a boat size in mind, mention that to your REALTOR®, who can help customize your search to lakes that match your needs.